Episode 56: The First Western Esotericist: Philo of Alexandria

 A Handy Table of Philonic Titles:

 These are the abbreviations and Latin titles used in the old Loeb edition and translation.
-There is a lack of standardisation with regard to the abbreviations, so that, for example, we might find ‘Abr.’ in this book, ‘De Abr.’ in that, ‘de Ab.’ in the next, and so on.
+There is a lack of standardisation with regard to the abbreviations in scholarship on Philo, so that, for example, we might find ‘Abr.’ in this book, ‘De Abr.’ in that, ‘de Ab.’ in the next, and so on.

 Abr. = De Abrahamo.